MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/model-discovery.md

 ### Get a recommendation for a trained model

-If you are unsure which model is the best fit for your files, you can ask for a recommendation.
+If you're unsure which model is the best fit for your files, you can ask for a recommendation.
 Your recommendation could include up to 10 models.

 1. On the **Review models and apply new ones** page, select the **Available** tab.